lgblgblgb/xemu/README.md

 Emulators running on Linux/Unix/Windows/OSX of various (mainly 8 bit) machines, including the Commodore LCD and Commodore 65 (with some Mega65 hacks) as well.

-WARNING: there is *nothing* too much common in these machines.
+Note: there is *nothing* too much common in these machines.
 The only reason that I emulate these within a single project, that I can easily re-use some of the components needed, that's all!